What level of swimming ability must students have?

-What procedures must my child’s school comply with in their swimming programme?
+What procedures must my child’s school comply with?

 According to the ASA, the school should ensure that a nominated member of staff is given the responsibility of swimming coordinator, which means they’ll also apply the swimming pool safety policy and procedures in the school.
 This includes the proper operation of the school’s own swimming facility or use of another pool, as well as monitoring and keeping records of the following documents and procedures:

 - pool safety operation procedures (Normal Operating Procedure (NOP) and Emergency Action Plan (EAP))